-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Patrick Bock, Kenneth Reinker and David R Little of Cleary Gottlieb Steen & Hamilton LLP, for their assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Patrick Bock and Kenneth Reinker of Cleary Gottlieb Steen & Hamilton LLP, for their continued assistance with this volume.

-London March 2019
+London March 2020

-Reproduced with permission from Law Business Research Ltd This article was first published in April 2019 For further information please contact editorial@gettingthedealthrough.com
+Reproduced with permission from Law Business Research Ltd This article was first published in May 2020 For further information please contact editorial@gettingthedealthrough.com